Analytic weak-signal approximation of the Bayes factor for continuous gravitational waves: Tests and numerical results

 The top panel in figure~\ref{fig:res-semi-coherent} shows the single-detector case for H1, the middle panel is for H1+L1 and bottom panel additionally includes Virgo V1, with qualitatively similar results in all three cases: \begin{itemize} \item[-] the $\B\BeroWhelan$ approximation performs well at segment lengths $T\seg\gtrsim\SI{1}{\day}$, where it effectively equals the performance of the (weighted and unweighted) $\sco{\F}$ statistics.
 This may seem surprising given Fig.~\ref{fig:bero-whelan-i-iii}, but at the larger $p\DET$ and $p\FA$ values used here the differences become very small.
 As anticipated from the coherent results and the discussion in \cite{2019CQGra..36a5013B}, $\B\BeroWhelan$ increasingly loses sensitivity at shorter segment lengths (and can run into similar numerical degeneracy issues with inverting $\M_{\mu\nu}$ \eqref{eq:25} as the $\F$-statistic \cite{covas_improved_2022}).

 \item[-] the dominant-response statistic $\sco{\F}\sub{AB}$ performs better than $\sco{\F}$ at short $T\seg$ and increasingly poorly at longer segments $T\seg\gtrsim\SI{19}{\hour}$, as expected \cite{covas_improved_2022}.
 We can also confirm that the (empirical) weighting scheme \eqref{eq:43} introduced in \cite{covas_improved_allsky_2022} further improves the short-segment performance, for \emph{both} $\sco{\F}\sub{w}$ as well as $\sco{\F}\sub{ABw}$.
-This can be understood from the fact that the antenna-pattern sensitivity to a fixed sky position varies more strongly for short segments, which is where the segment weighting can gain more sensitivity.
+This can be understood from the fact that the antenna-pattern sensitivity to a fixed sky position varies more strongly over segments when they are short, which is where the segment weighting can gain more sensitivity.
+When the antenna-pattern response is averaged over longer segments $\gtrsim\Ord{\si{\day}}$, it will be increasingly constant over segments, which is why segment weighting has less of an effect there.

-However, note that this Monte-Carlo simulation uses perfectly white Gaussian noise of constant noise floor and $\SI{100}{\percent}$ duty factor over all segments, which is why the contribution of the data factor $\dfact_\ell$ to the segment weights does not confer any benefits at longer segment durations $T\seg\gtrsim\SI{1}{\day}$ here, which will be discussed further in the next section.
+However, this Monte-Carlo simulation uses perfectly white Gaussian noise of constant noise floor and $\SI{100}{\percent}$ duty factor over all segments, which is why the contribution of the data factor $\dfact_\ell$ to the segment weights does not confer any benefits at longer segment durations $T\seg\gtrsim\SI{1}{\day}$ here, which will be discussed further in the next section.

 \item[-] the semi-coherent weak-signal Bayes-factor approximation $\bsco$ performs effectively ``optimally'' across both the short- and long-segment regimes, equalizing (and improving upon) the weighted dominant-response statistic $\sco{\F}\sub{ABw}$ at short segments, while converging to the $\sco{\F}\sub{(w)}$ and $\B\BeroWhelan$ performance at long segments (at least for equal-data-factor segments, see next section). \end{itemize}